floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 Automated tools can also help to extract implicit information from the application, such as the relationship between contributors and file changes, or the frequency of changes to a file.
 Automated decomposition tools can help to identify the modules of the application, although for the most part they cannot rely on the knowledge that the software architect has about the application, rendering them less effective than manual decomposition.

-The process of identifying modules or services for a modular monolith application is similar to the process of identifying them for a microservices architecture @tsechelidis_etal_2023.
+The process of identifying modules or microservices for a modular monolith application is similar to the process of identifying them for a microservices architecture @tsechelidis_etal_2023.
-However, the criteria for identifying modules are different, as the modules of a modular monolith application are not deployed as separate services.
+However, the criteria for identifying modules are different, as the modules of a modular monolith application are not deployed as separate microservices.

 In light of the above, we see a clear need for automated tools to aid the modularization of monolith applications, and a gap in the market for automated microservice candidate identification.